8Stringking/Hyperion-Deathcore-Milestone/README.md

 Image sizing on the index page and the tours page was a big challenge, the pictures were displaying far too large on all devices, this was solved resizing the images to a much smaller pixel size so they could be used across all devices.

-# Future plans and goals for the website
+# 6.Future plans and goals for the website

 The main plan for the future development of this website is to expand the page "Fall of the city states".
 Once the new EP is done, I want to upload all of the guitar presets used in recording the EP for the fans to download, including Rhythm, Lead, and Bass presets with samples.
 Also adding the individual stems for the tracks for people to practise mixing themselves.
 This is something not alot of bands do but fans wish they did, so i believe this will be a fantastic edition to the website, again increasing the feel good experience of the user.

-# Deployment
+# 7.Deployment

 The site was deployed to GitHub following these steps: